kabasset/FewChallenger/README.md

 It has a box domain, such that half the storage is wasted (where `m > l`).
 Still, data is better packed and cache friendlier.

-Without changing the actual computation, this refactoring of the memory layout saves around 20% of computation time.

 # SplineChallenger

 Instead of using a pair of real interpolants for the real and imaginary parts of the amplitude, one can directly create complex interpolants.